CartoDB/documentation/app/content/analytics-toolbox-sf/sql-reference/quadkey.md

 **Description**

 Returns an array with the children quadints of a given quadint for a specific resolution.
-A children quadint is a quadint of higher level of detail that is contained within the current quadint.
+A children quadint is a quadint of higher level of detail that is contained by the current quadint.
 Each quadint has four children by definition.

 * `quadint`: `BIGINT` quadint to get the children from.
 * `resolution`: `INT` resolution of the desired children.